 15. Automatic chicken water heater

-Though automatic chicken water heaters are available in the market readily, you can make one for yourself from scratch and save money if not time
+Though automatic chicken water heaters are available in the market ready, you can make one for yourself from scratch and save money if not time

 - First you need a sturdy stand to place a really giant water container on.